CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 3 Further information
 ------------------------------

-### 3.1 Worth knowingSupplementary information is listed here that is not included in the measures, but nevertheless worthy of note.
+### 3.1 Worth knowing
+Supplementary information is listed here that is not included in the measures, but nevertheless worthy of note.
 Currently there is no corresponding information for this module.
 The IT-Grundschutz hotline is happy to receive useful information at grundschutz@bsi.bund.de.

 ### 3.2 Literature